polterguy/polterguy.github.io/documentation/index.md

 * [Expressions, slots, and nodes](/tutorials/expressions-slots-nodes/) - Hyperlambda is *really* weird!
 * [Authentication internals](/tutorials/auth-internals/) - How to exchange the default authentication with for instance Windows authentication
 * [Using Magic with SQL Server](/tutorials/sql-server/) - Using Magic with Microsoft SQL Server
+* [Using Magic with PostgreSQL](/tutorials/postgresql/) - Using Magic with PostgreSQL

 ## Reference documentation core projects